Timo654/ryugagotoku_stuff/README.md

 # ryugagotoku_stuff
-random scripts for RGG series titles
+various scripts that I've made for the Ryu Ga Gotoku titles